Core Spec Overview

 - tagged flows can be consumed and aggregated into reports;

-- module and sub chain registries can be consulted to understand which components are active and at what risk tiers.
+- module registry entries and anchor records can be consulted to understand which components are active and how provenance is established.

 Integrators should treat the published data standards and APIs as the authoritative guide for consuming this information.